People Who We Help Include…

 Being a physical therapist with an early emphasis towards holistic integration and self-care including nutrition, herbs, nervous system training, meditation and prayer, and mind-body medicine, Beth Anne enlisted the help of a holistic pelvic health physical therapist to address her pelvic floor issues with painful sex.
 While this was helpful, it was incomplete.
 Healing takes a village.
 Beth Anne also enlisted the help of counselors, a practitioner of Somatic Experiencing, and body workers of all kinds.
 Several years later, she encountered the practice of uterine massage and therapies, a healing wisdom passed down for generations from the Mayan healers in Mexico and Belize.

-From her own story, Beth Anne truly understands that pelvic pain requires an integrative approach including, but not always limited to, research-based pelvic floor physical therapy.
-She understands that healing is truly as unique as the person experiencing it, and she is honored to be a guide and supporter to helping remove obstacles to the body’s natural healing mechanisms.
+Beth Anne truly understands that pelvic pain requires an integrative approach including, but not always limited to, research-informed pelvic floor physical therapy.
+She understands that healing is as unique as the person experiencing it, and she is honored to be a guide and supporter to removing obstacles to the body’s natural healing mechanisms.

 Her mission is to restore dignity to the female body so that women can experience their lives with greater ease and flow.